 What are the challenges?

-Children end up on the streets because of poverty, abuse, social vulnerability or exclusion.
+Children in Guatemala City end up on the streets because of poverty, abuse, social vulnerability or exclusion.
 Sadly, street life is too often short, violent and perpetuated by crime.

 Children risk further abuse and exploitation, traffic accidents and violent gangs.
 Most beg or steal to raise money.
 Cold, hungry, sick and afraid, many street children in Guatemala abuse drugs as a means of escaping from the harsh reality of their lives.

 How is Global Care helping high-risk children in Guatemala?

 Global Care works with SKD Guatemala, whose innovative work in Guatemala City focuses on rescuing children from the streets, and preventing children taking to the streets (this project was formerly run by Mi Arca).